Best Time of Year to Dive in Playa del Carmen

 If you are already comfortable underwater

-Book local reef dives, Cozumel diving, or the PADI Advanced Open Water Course.
+Book local reef dives, explore the Playa del Carmen dive sites, add Cozumel diving, or continue with the PADI Advanced Open Water Course.

 If you want the most unique experience